 With nearly 3,600 miles of coastline, Croatia offers no shortage of beautiful locales in which to swim, sun, and relax.
 If you’re looking for a local family beach, you can’t go wrong with Bačvice, located in popular Split.
 The expansive, shallow bay full of bathers is surrounded by cafés and shops, making it easy to enjoy a full day out.
 There are scores of picturesque, laid-back options as well: Zlatni Rat, the distinctive horn-shaped coast on the southern tip of the island of Brač, as well as the Pakleni Islands, which are a short boat ride from Hvar—home to its own gorgeous coastline.

-Croatia’s climate ranges wide depending on where in the country you are, but on average has dry, warm summers and wet, moderate winters.
-The Adriatic Coast, specifically, features a Mediterranean climate, so in the summer months you’ll want to stock up on sunscreen and water—and those beachside beverages will have an extra-refreshing effect.
+Croatia’s climate ranges widely depending on where in the country you are, but on average has dry, warm summers and wet, moderate winters.
+The Adriatic Coast, specifically, features a Mediterranean climate, so in the summer months you’ll want to stock up on sunscreen and water—and those beachside beverages will have an extra refreshing effect.

 Game of Thrones